Updated: February 2024

 - Can have a steeper learning curve than other devices

-- Bulkier and heavier than other devices
+- Bulkier and heavier than other kinds of devices

 If you’re new to vaping, the key is to select a starter kit.
-This can be a cigalike, vape pen, a low-powered pod device or a simple mod kit.
+This can be a cigalike, vape pen, a low-powered pod device or even a simple mod kit.
 These devices are easy to use and have less power (meaning there is less to go wrong!).
 They are also economical to run.